oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_resource_manager_template_module.rst

       oci_resource_manager_template:
         display_name: Template Display Name
         description: Brief description of the template
-        long_description: Detailed description of the template.
-This description is displayed in the Console page listing templates when the template is expanded..
+        long_description: "Detailed description of the template.
+This description is displayed in the Console page listing templates when the template is expanded"
         logo_file_base64_encoded: binary string
         template_config_source:
           template_config_source_type: ZIP_UPLOAD